Does a lucky shamrock make your team successful? Or is it strong, successful team leadership characteristics?

 Showing people graphically is often the best way to show how their function connects to the rest of the actions of the team.
 This reduces isolation and creates a distinct understanding that what they do matters.

-Be Supportive and Caring
+Be A Supportive And Caring Successful Team Leader

 Create a supportive team that legitimately cares about each other.